Stephen Farrell (journalist)

-Stephen Farrell is a journalist who works for Reuters news agency.
+Stephen Farrell is a former journalist who is now Head of News and Comment for the Chatham House international affairs think-tank in London.
 He holds both Irish and British citizenship.
 Farrell worked for The Times from 1995 to 2007, reporting from Kosovo, India, Afghanistan and the Middle East, including Iraq.
 In 2007, he joined The New York Times, and reported from the Middle East, Afghanistan and Libya, later moving to New York and London.
 In 2017 he joined Reuters, working as bureau chief in Jerusalem until Jan.
 2022.
-He then worked in Ukraine and is now based in London.
+He then worked in Ukraine and London.
+In May 2025 he joined Chatham House, the Royal Institute of International Affairs.

 Early career and The Times

 Farrell studied English Language and Literature at Edinburgh University before becoming a journalist on a London local newspaper, a news agency and then the now-defunct Today newspaper, for which he reported from Britain, Northern Ireland and the Balkans.

 After Today ceased publication in 1995 he joined The Times, working as a news reporter on stories such as the Dunblane school massacre in Scotland, the death of Diana, Princess of Wales, in Paris and the conflict in Kosovo.
 He became The Times's South Asia correspondent in 2000, based in New Delhi and reporting from Afghanistan under Taliban rule, Pakistan, India, Sri Lanka and Myanmar.
 From 2001 to 2007 he was Middle East correspondent, covering the Israeli-Palestinian conflict and the 2003 invasion of Iraq and its aftermath.

 In April 2004, while on assignment for The Times, he was kidnapped by Sunni insurgents during the First Battle of Fallujah.
 He was freed unharmed after eight hours of captivity.